011Rebecca/011Rebecca/README.md

 # Hi there!👋

-### I’m Rebecca Sultana.
+### I’m Rebeka Sultana.
 I'm a CSE undergraduate at State University Of Bangladesh.
 - 👩🏻‍💻 I love learning new technologies and contributing to open source.
 - 🌱 I’m currently learning Introduction to Artificial Intelligence and Machine Learning.
 - 💻 I have experince in latex also basic knowladge of C programming, JAVA, DATABASE.